-January I692
+January, 1692

-The nightmares followed Abigail, despite the protective pouch she’d hidden under a board beneath their bed.
+Nightmares followed Abigail despite the protective pouch she’d hidden under a board beneath the bed.
 She tossed and turned and yelled out in the dark.
 Betty woke and tried to calm her, but her fits didn’t stop.
 Betty called for her father.
 The Reverend tried to wake the girl, but though her eyes were open it was as if she saw nothing.

 “What evil is this?” he asked Betty.